Slots

 Unnamed slots

 Unnamed slots are a catchall container that collects all child nodes without a slot attribute.
-These make your Custom Elements behave like native browser elements.
-For instance, imagine your Custom Element having the same slotting behavior as a heading tag <h1>Axol</h1>.
+These allow your custom elements to accept child content just like native browser elements.
+For example, for a button:

 export default function MyButton({ html }) {